pesho-ivanov/martinus.github.io/_posts/2022/2022-08-27-hashmap-bench-01.md

   * `0x0002000000000001` &rarr; `0x0002000000000001` `0000000000000010000000000000000000000000000000000000000000000001`
   * `0x0004000000000001` &rarr; `0x0004000000000001` `0000000000000100000000000000000000000000000000000000000000000001`

+Note that [Microsoft's implementation of the STL uses the fnv1a algorithm](https://github.com/microsoft/STL/blob/main/stl/inc/type_traits#L2143).
+This is a very simple hash with ok-ish quality and very bad performance.
+[See godbolt for a comparison](https://godbolt.org/z/Pz9TEfcYe).

 String Types
-: String hashing performance is ok.
+: String hashing performance is ok for libstdc++.

 <a name="boost__hash" />